 Plus read about a custom LIMS solution Corso provided to an Oil and Gas facility.

 It seems like everything has a camera these days.

 Simply to see your process.
-Many facilities already have cameras that they can integrate.
+Many facilities already have cameras that can be integrated.

-The option to add relatively inexpensive cameras to provide better process visualization is phenomenal.
+Using relatively inexpensive cameras to provide better process visualization is a powerful tool.

-The ability to add cameras for monitoring temperature, and vision systems, exponentially increase the value of your system.
+Adding cameras for temperature monitoring, and more advanced vision systems can exponentially increase the productivity of your system.